almosr/android-svg-code-render/README.md

 There are some issues which needed to be addressed sooner or later:

 * Probably not all SVG files will be converted successfully.
 If you find any files which are working with the original androidsvg library (see below), but doesn't work from the converted format or you get an exception while running the tool then get in touch with me.
-* Text rendering is most likely not working properly, I haven't tried too much, but it seems to be depending on the calculation of the width of the rendered text.
-This part is not implemented yet, don't be surprised too much if your vector file looks funny with text in it.
-Also currently default font will be used (with appropriate text styles).
+* Text rendering is most likely not working properly for every text distortions, I haven't tried it too much, but the rendering seems to be depending on the calculation of the width of the rendered text.
+Have a look at the About text rendering section.
 * The outputted code is not optimized too deeply.
 Some optimization was done by eliminating useless objects, but still an awful lot of unnecessary `Paint` and `Matrix` instances are created with no good reason.
 The original library is a bit too hasty with cloning these instances, probably it will be possible to eliminate these later on to save some memory and increase the performance even further.
 (See issue #57.)
 * Embedded and external bitmaps are converted into static byte array and copied into the output source code.
 This method might work for small bitmaps, but large files will cause some trouble most likely.
 You might need to rewrite the code manually which loads the image to get it from some external file inside your app.